qitab/bazelisp/README.md

 corresponding Bazel extensions or source code tweaks.

 Currently, only SBCL is supported, and only on x86-64 for now.
-The only operating system tested was Linux, though with minimal modifications it might work on MacOS X and possibly on Windows.
+The only operating systems tested were Linux and MacOS X, though with minimal modifications it might work other systems including Windows.
 Supporting other implementations and/or other architectures is not conceptually difficult, but will require work.
 Making it as fast as SBCL will be hard, for SBCL now has a "fasteval" interpreter that was